Skip navigation

 This can be one major repair need or several repair needs that pop up in a row.
 Putting that much money into repairs may be better spent on a brand-new heat pump that has a long lifespan ahead of it.
 You also want to consider that the closer your heat pump gets to the 15-year mark, the more likely it is that it will need to be replaced.

 Here in our area, the energy efficiency rating for heating is the one that should take priority.
-In fact, you should consider installing a cold weather heat pump that has some boosted power for heating ability in the winter.
+In fact, you should consider installing a cold-weather heat pump option that has some boosted power for heating ability in the winter.

 Michall Daimion Heating & Air Conditioning, Inc. has been the Main Line’s Premier Service Provider since 1976.
 Call us for 24-hour emergency repair service.